Best Beach Hotels in Antalya for Families (2026)

 💡Tips for choosing a beach hotel in Antalya with kids

 - 1Konyaalti is pebble, Lara is sand.
 Kids under 5 will be happier at Lara.
 Older kids who want to snorkel will prefer Konyaalti's clear water.
+If you want more variety, Paphos in Cyprus is a short flight away with both sandy and rocky beach options.

 - 2Pack aqua shoes regardless of which beach you pick.
 Konyaalti's pebbles are smooth but hot, and Lara's hotel platforms sometimes have rocky entry points on the sides.